blackbluegl/calendar-component/README.md

 Moved to BETA stage and testing for stable release.
 After that, a new feature-branch will be opened.
 (see issues -> tag:enhancements)

-### Version 2.0-ALPHA1
+### Version 2.0-BETA1
-- initial Java8 Date/Time-API
+- Java8 Date/Time-API
 - parsing of dates replaced by object states
+- weekly caption provider added
+- deprecated code removed

 ### Version 1.0
 - Fixed:    cell selection style is not added to calendar items anymore